guoh27/grubenv/README.md

 Simple Grub Environment Block Edit Tool with support for the same commands as `grub-editenv`.
 The `set` and `unset` commands accept multiple arguments just like `grub-editenv`.

+The provided `Makefile` will honor environment variables such as `CC` and `CFLAGS` so it can be used easily in cross-compilation environments like Yocto.